 But - no more nice flower beds.
 Or pots.
 They like to eat them.
 Or dust bathe in them.
 Or both.

 No more quiet evenings sipping a glass of wine in peace.
-They like to cluck.
+The flock likes to cluck, loudly.
 No more high heels.
 They sink in the mud.

 And write a website about them?
 How?
 What would I say?
 How would I say it?
 What if no-one ever finds it?
 What if people do find it - and hate it?